 House car insurance website includes a how-to guide for drivers to receive savings

-State Rep. Eric Leutheuser today announced the House Select Committee on Reducing Car Insurance Rates – the legislative panel that led efforts to reform Michigan’s no-fault car insurance system – has added helpful new information to its website at www.ReduceMiRatesNow.com.
+State Rep. Rodney Wakeman today announced the House Select Committee on Reducing Car Insurance Rates – the legislative panel that led House efforts to approve landmark reforms fixing Michigan’s much-maligned no-fault car insurance system – restructured its website, www.ReduceMiRatesNow.com.

-The website will serve as a user-friendly platform for Michigan drivers to familiarize themselves with the new law set to roll out July 1.
-Leutheuser, of Hillsdale, cast his vote to approve the historic overhaul, which includes choices for drivers on the medical portion of insurance policies, measures to crack down on rampant fraud and abuse, guaranteed savings for every Michigan driver and more.
+The website will serve as a user-friendly platform for Saginaw County drivers and motorists across the state looking to familiarize themselves with the new law set to roll out July 1.
+Wakeman, of Saginaw Township, cast his vote to approve the historic overhaul, which includes choices for drivers on the medical portion of insurance policies, measures to crack down on rampant fraud and abuse, guaranteed savings for every Michigan driver, and more.

 ReduceMiRatesNow features all the available personal injury protection (PIP) coverage levels and a guide for each option drivers may utilize to familiarize themselves with the forms they will be expected to fill out in the coming weeks.
 The how-to guides detail the steps drivers will need to take to choose a coverage option that best meets their budget needs.

-In addition to becoming familiar with the sample PIP and bodily injury forms, Leutheuser recommends drivers start shopping around for the lowest rates possible as insurance providers make them available.
+In addition to becoming familiar with the sample PIP and bodily injury forms, Wakeman recommends drivers start working with their insurance agent sooner rather than later to identify a coverage plan that is in the best interest of themselves and their families as insurance providers make them available.